Why a privacy risk assessment is vital to ensuring regulatory compliance – and must extend to client-side website security.

 This applies to data whether it is saved on a database, as a hard copy or being transferred to or from third parties.
 Each area has its own risks, but the OWASP Top 10 Privacy Risks Project lists website vulnerabilities, including injection flaws (which allow attackers to copy or manipulate data) and sensitive data exposure (which allows attackers to gather sensitive information) as the biggest risk to data privacy.

-Any organization that is required to comply with the CCPA or GDPR must conduct regular privacy risk assessments.
-The ability to ensure confidentiality, integrity, availability and resilience will be crucial – as will be restoring data in a timely manner in the event of an incident.
+Any organization required to comply with the CCPA or GDPR (and other coming country and US state privacy laws) must conduct regular privacy risk assessments.
+The ability to ensure confidentiality, integrity, availability and resilience will be crucial – as will be restoring data promptly in the event of an incident.
 You will also need to demonstrate you have taken adequate steps to protect the data in your care in the event of a breach or leakage.

 What does a privacy risk assessment involve?

-A privacy risk assessment is typically designed with three main goals in mind:
+A privacy risk assessment is typically designed with three main goals:

 - Ensure conformance with applicable legal, regulatory and policy requirements for privacy